malcommac/FlowKit/README.md

 ## What's FlowKit
 FlowKit is a new approach to create, populate and manage `UITableView` and `UICollectionView`.

-With a declarative and type-safe approach you **don't need to implement datasource/delegate** anymore: your code is easy to read, maintain and SOLID.
+With a declarative and type-safe approach you **don't need to implement datasource/delegate** anymore: your code is easy to read, maintain and [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)).

 Want to know more about FlowKit?

-I've made an introductory article: click here to read it now!
+**I've made an introductory article: click here to read it now!**

 ## Features Highlights